dscobol/Cobol-Projects/README.md

 Normal: This is as it sounds.
 I create the Source, Copybooks and JCL and then upload it and run it.

-ECBAP: This is the [Enterprise COBOL for Business Applications](https://community.ibm.com/community/user/ibmz-and-linuxone/viewdocument/enterprise-cobol-for-business-appli?CommunityKey=b0dae4a8-74eb-44ac-86c7-90f3cd32909a&tab=librarydocuments) class offered by IBM.
+ECBAP: This is the [Enterprise COBOL for Business Application Programming](https://community.ibm.com/community/user/ibmz-and-linuxone/viewdocument/enterprise-cobol-for-business-appli?CommunityKey=b0dae4a8-74eb-44ac-86c7-90f3cd32909a&tab=librarydocuments) class offered by IBM.

 [Zowe](https://www.zowe.org/): From their site: "Zowe is an open source project created to host technologies that benefit the Z platform".
 It's an API that allows you to interface with the Mainframe in a couple of different ways.
 It's kinda neat!